 Alternative D would result in short- and long-term negligible to minor adverse and beneficial impacts on land management adjacent to current park management units.
 Boundary fences would minimize impacts of removal efforts on non-native ungulate populations located outside the park.
-When considering areas to relocate animals, the NPS would avoid sites where undesirable impacts to the environment could occur.
+Animals would only be relocated to adjacent lands where populations are already established in large numbers and avoid sites where undesirable impacts to the environment would occur.
 The long-term minor to moderate adverse and beneficial impacts of past, present, and reasonably foreseeable future actions on land management adjacent to the park, when combined with the impacts of implementing alternative D, would have long-term, minor to moderate adverse and beneficial cumulative impacts on land management adjacent to the park.